ministryofjustice/community-proxy/README.md

 The proxy application is deployed in a docker container on the NDH hosts :

-`Stage       :   t2pml00007`
+`Stage       :   t2pml00007
-`Production  :   pdpml00025`
+Production  :   pdpml00025`

-The community proxy service is temporary and will handle Oauth2 token authentication on behalf of the Community API until such time as that API can be opened for more public access and  altered to authenticate requests itself.
+The community proxy service is temporary and will handle Oauth2 token authentication on behalf of the Community API until such time as that API can be opened for more public access to authenticate requests itself.

+# Stratey

+The aim is to keep this proxy layer very thin - to do as little mapping / translation between client and Community API such that when it moves to AWS the clients can consume directly with a small amount of refinement.

 # Docker